svenwal/kong-plugin-token-exchange/README.md

 This plugin provides an API to invalidate the cache for a given token.
 The API is protected by a secret that can be configured in the plugin.
 It is a `DELETE` request with parameters sent as headers.

 IMPORTANT: this API should not be enabled on public facing endpoints.
-It is protected by a shared secrets.
+It is itself protected by a shared secret.

 Example call to invalidate the cache for a given token: